Paul J. Ward is vice president for legal affairs, general counsel and secretary to the Board of Trustees at Southern Methodist University.

 At SMU, Ward oversees legal services to the University, including the supervision of three staff attorneys, and selection and management of outside counsel.
 Additionally, as Secretary to the Board of Trustees, he works closely with the president and senior administrative officers in coordinating the Board’s activities.

 Ward served as president (1996-97) and as a member of the Board of Directors (1988-92 and 1993-98) of the National Association of College and University Attorneys (NACUA).
-In 1993, he established NACUA's electronic bulletin board, NACUANET, which now has more than 2,000 participating members in the United States and Canada.
+In 1993, he established NACUA's electronic email discussion list, NACUANET, which now has more than 2,500 participating members in the United States and 12 foreign countries.
 In June 2000, he received the prestigious Distinguished Service Award from NACUA.
-He serves as a member of the NCAA General Counsel Advisory Board.
-He is also a member of the Arizona Corporate Counsel Forum.
+He served as a member of the NCAA General Counsel Advisory Board from 2000-2010.
 In addition, he recently concluded a term in the American Bar Association House of Delegates.
 In 2002, Ward received the Thomas S. Biggs Award at the Stetson University College of Law, National Conference on Law of Higher Education.
+Ward has an AV (“Preeminent Attorney”) rating from Martindale-Hubbell.

 Ward graduated from the Southern Methodist University School of Law (J.D., 1975) and Eastern Illinois University (B.S., 1971; M.A., 1974).
 He has been admitted to practice law in Texas, Arizona, South Carolina, Indiana, the District of Columbia and the United States Supreme Court.